StudyFrenchSpanish

 15. 15.
 Jadavpur University (School of Languages and Linguistics)

 16. 16.
-Savitribai Phule Pune university
+Savitribai Phule Pune University

 2. B) Korean Language Courses at Private Institutes